 “We’ve created a ridiculously easy user experience in terms of ad creation and ad targeting,” says Kim.
 Wordstream Social Ads includes easy-yet-effective functions, such as remarketing.
 “That’s where people visit a website and then later on, when they browse Facebook, they see an ad for that website,” Kim explains.

 Remarketing is so effective because it’s simple.
 “People are busy,” Kim says.
 They become distracted by other tasks while online and, they either make a mental note to come back later, or they forget entirely.
 Kim estimates that more than 97 percent of people who visit a company’s website don’t finish the intended action—purchase a product, sign up for a newsletter, or schedule an appointment.

 Wordstream Social Ads suggests ways that small businesses can boost the performance of existing social ads on Facebook.

 “Sometimes you need to remind visitors to complete their purchase or sign up for that newsletter; and that’s where remarketing comes in,” Kim says.
 Wordstream Social Ads gives small businesses the ability to more effectively deploy that marketing strategy through Facebook.

 Social Media Marketing Features

-Social Ads also includes campaign alerts to help keep small business owners' social media marketing campaign efforts on track.
-These alerts let you know when you need to tweak or rework ads to produce better results.
+Social Ads also includes campaign alerts to help keep small business owners’ social media marketing campaign efforts on track.
+These alerts let you know when you need to tweak or rework social ads on Facebook to produce better results.

 “For example, an alert might suggest that you promote certain updates or add more budget to certain updates if the return on investment is strong,” says Kim.
 Because social media marketing campaign performance—actual as well as projected—is subject to change on a regular basis, it’s something small businesses often have difficulty monitoring in real time.